Regularity theory for parabolic operators in the half-space with boundary degeneracy: Abstract

 \section{Abstract}

 We study elliptic and parabolic problems governed by the singular elliptic operators

-under Neumann or oblique derivative boundary condition, in the half-space $\R^{N+1}_+=\{(x,y): x \in \R^N, y>0\}$.
+under {Neumann} boundary condition, in the half-space $\R^{N+1}_+=\{(x,y): x \in \R^N, y>0\}$.
 We prove elliptic and parabolic $L^p$-estimates and solvability for the associated problems.
 In the language of semigroup theory, we prove that $\mathcal L$ generates an analytic semigroup, characterize its domain as a weighted Sobolev space and show that it has maximal regularity.

 Mathematics subject classification (2020): 35K67, 35B45, 47D07, 35J70, 35J75.

 Keywords: degenerate elliptic operators, boundary degeneracy, vector-valued harmonic analysis, maximal regularity.